 Within your team, many developers may have access to applications code and also have the ability to deploy updates.
 Ensuring introduced issues from these stages are fixed promptly is key.
 With Pulse Insights, your website is scanned every week providing you with a weekly email showing any changes from the last scan.
 Technical leads have the ability to quickly resolve newly introduced issues before they become a legacy issue.
 Pulse Insights also integrates with Slack and HipChat, through which weekly reports are sent in a digestible format:

 Jeremy, our Chief of Engineering at Raygun, has many responsibilities, so doesn’t have time for lengthy updates on performance issues.
 Here is how he uses Pulse Insights:

 “I trust my team to make decisions and fixes without my constant input.
 Using Pulse Insights frees my time as I can check the health of our web application easily without disturbing my team.
 Pulse Insights also provides me with the information I need to prioritze work in our backlog.
 The best part is I don’t need to ask my team to manually crawl our website for issues, and there’s no need to analyse reams of data – Pulse Insights tells you what to do to fix a page.
 That gives me confidence and peace of mind that our customers are getting the best possible user experience.”

 Use Pulse Insights for better application performance

 No matter what your role, Pulse Insights gives you the information on web application performance you need quickly.
-There’s no need for departments to go backwards and forwards with issues and fixes, or for your team to manually check for poor performing pages.
+There’s no need for departments to go backward and forwards with issues and fixes, or for your team to manually check for poor performing pages.

 Pulse Insights is the latest feature addition to Pulse Real User Monitoring.
 Give your entire software team visibility with Pulse Insights.
-Take a free 14 day trial here.
+Take a free 14-day trial here.